univr-GRAIL/VR_Farmacologia/readme.md

 * Open the project with Unity Engine
 * Open a scene in `Assets - Scenes`

+Each environment comes in two different Unity scene file:
+- Cafe HR and Cafe LR
+- Park HR and Park LR
+-
+[...]

 ### To test inside Unity Engine

 * Connect headset to PC, open SteamVR and make sure headset is visible in SteamVR